 Even if the existing content seems old to you, it doesn’t mean that your target groups have found it or read it.
 Look through your drawers and archives and scan your online presence to find content jewels to reuse.
 Here are a few examples of what you should be looking for.

 Printed material is obviously not searchable by Google and will never be found online.
-With a knowledge focused printed leaflet, brochure or catalogue, you can write a short summary of it in a blog post.
-Write the post as if it was a teaser promoting your full length content.
+With a knowledge-focused printed leaflet, brochure or

 If the content is considered valuable for your target groups they will not mind filling in a form to accesses the full version as a pdf.
 It doesn’t matter if the content has previously been (or still is) accessible for free somewhere else.
 Visitors tend to fill in their contact details if they find the content valuable enough.

 With a lengthy brochure, you can slice it into smaller parts, focusing on different topics.
 For each part/topic of the brochure, you can write a blog post.
 In that way, you will get a number of posts leading to the same landing page where the visitor can download the full brochure.
 You can of course also choose to create shorter pdf-versions of different parts/topics of the brochure and lead the reader of each post to different landing pages where the reader can access that specific part of the brochure.

 Various kinds of reports and studies are also perfect material to base a blog post on.
 Write a summary of the report and link to a landing page from which the reader can access the complete report.
 If the report or study looks dull and was originally an internal document, just adjust the design according to your company profile and it will shine for your readers.